okta/workflows-templates/workflows/special_character_validation_and_substitution/readme.md

 Before you get started, here are the things you’ll need:

 -   Access to an Okta tenant with Okta Workflows enabled/configured for your org
--   A user with special characters to be replaced
+-   A user with special characters that will be repaired
 -   A read-write Okta sourced attribute called ValidatedName

 ### Workflow 1 – Special Character Replacement

 This workflow can be used to replace or remove unwanted characters in data or writing the new data to a specified user profile attribute in
 Okta.
 This workflow will be used in conjunction with a second workflow that performs special character validation to identify then replace or remove unwanted characters for use in technical fields such as email address and AD samAccountName.

 1. From a folder in Workflows, click **New Flow**.